lemire/gogame/README.md

 ## How to Run

-1. Ensure you have Go installed.
+1. Ensure you have Go installed (version 1.18 or later recommended).
 2. Clone or download the repository.
+3. Run `go mod download` to download dependencies.
-3. Run `go run main.go` or `go build` then `./gogame`.
+4. Run `go run main.go` or `go build` then `./gogame`.

 The game window will open showing the start menu.
 Press Space to begin playing.

-## Dependencies

-- github.com/hajimehoshi/ebiten/v2
-- github.com/ebitengine/oto/v3